Update: August 2021

 Although you should be yourself and answer the questions truthfully, there are effective ways to best prepare for the test.
 We developed an article, alongside input from cut-e, the company that supplies the Emirates personality test that will help you through this stage: How to Ace the Cabin Crew Online Personality Test

-The methods that the recruitment team use at this stage are a closely guarded secret.
+The methods that the recruitment team use at this stage is a closely guarded secret.
 However, we know that they assess your performance throughout the recruitment journey to make their decision.

 This includes the original resume you submitted, your performance at the Assessment Day and how you performed in the Final Interview.
 Recruiters will also assess the photographs you submitted – as well as two ‘casual’ photographs that you’ll be asked to submit at this stage.

 The recruiters also use other criteria that do not reflect on your performance.
 This can include your language skills, nationality, gender and age.

 These decisions are based on the needs of the airline at the time your file is submitted.
-There are lots of rumours about this stage but we’ve cleared up the top myths in this helpful article: True of False?
+There are lots of rumours about this stage but we’ve cleared up the top myths in this helpful article: True or False?
 The Cabin Crew Recruitment Rumours that Won’t Go Away

 If the central recruitment team approve your selection you’ll receive a telephone call from a recruiter – known as the ‘Golden Call’.
-If you’ve been unsuccessful, an auto responder email will be sent to you.
+If you’ve been unsuccessful, an autoresponder ‘regret’ email will be sent to you.